 If your brand is considering adopting advanced forecasting technologies, here are some things to keep in mind.

-1. Schedule Beyond Simple Coverage
+1. Schedule Labor Beyond Simple Coverage

-When you are just starting to get controls around your schedules in place, a blanket or block scheduling approach will cover you and deliver some awesome initial time and money savings.
+When you are just starting to get controls around your labor scheduling in place, a blanket or block scheduling approach will cover you and deliver some awesome initial time and money savings.
 At some point, you have to get scientific about your operations and your labor to stay ahead of shifting market conditions and the competition.

 2. The Larger the Operation, the Greater the Need for Advanced Forecasting

 As your business grows and adds locations, you start to see every single interval of time as a way to optimize your labor.
 Literally, every moment counts.
-Therefore, the more accurately you can schedule at the store level, the more accurate your entire business can be.
+Therefore, the more accurately you can schedule labor at the store level, the more accurate your entire business can be.
 That is a powerful insight for leadership and a confidence-booster for investors.